 What worked

-During the project review, Jonathan Vandamme from Pongori highlighted how the system reframed VR from a gaming experience into a structured training environment.
-The combination of observation, drills, and performance reflection mirrored how players actually improve in professional table tennis training, reinforcing the potential of VR as a serious skill development tool.
+Jonathan Vandamme from Pongori highlighted how the system reframed VR from gaming into structured training — observation, drills, and performance reflection mirroring how players actually improve in professional coaching.

 What I'd change in V2